Soler, Riley back Anderson with HRs, Braves romp over Giants

 TRAINER’S ROOM

 Giants: 3B-OF Kris Bryant was available to pinch-hit after leaving Friday’s game with right side tightness.
-Manager Gabe Kapler hopes he can return to the lineup Monday after an MRI came back negative. … Atlanta LF Adam Duvall got the day off but lined out as a pinch hitter in the sixth.
+Kapler hopes he can return to the lineup Monday after an MRI came back negative.

 ADDING UP